Effects of Tea and Coffee on Teeth

 Tips to protect your teeth while drinking tea coffee

-- Rinse your mouth after drinking -(Rinse your mouth with water or mouthwash after drinking tea or coffee helps wash away acids and pigments.)
+- Rinse your mouth after drinking (Rinse with water helps wash away acids and pigments.)

-- Limit sugar additions - (Try to reduce or avoid adding sugar and flavoured syrups.)
+- Limit sugar additions (Try to reduce or avoid adding sugar.)

-- Visit the dentist regularly - (One should get regular dental check-ups and professional cleanings of teeth in every 6 months.)
+- Visit the dentist regularly (Get check-ups every 6 months.)

 Professional treatment for tea and coffee stains on teeth